RomadHolding/blockchain/README.md

 3. The delegate does not participate at all.
 This is a combination of 1 and 2.
 No reputation growth, no reward.

+4. The delegate has the sole purpose of damaging the ledger [34].
+Reputation penalties, collateral loss, exclusion from the consensus group.

 ## 4.3.
 Consensus
 ROMAD consensus is round based.
 The round is given to the verifiers to process a single block.
 The block processing is atomic.
 When the round is over, the block is either verified or not.
 When it is verified, it is immediately available to the blockchain.